kodexlab/eleve/docs/storage.rst

 Only the C++ one should be used.
-The best practice is to use :class:`eleve.MemoryStorage` which is an alias to the C++ one that provides a fail back one the full-Python one if compilation of C++ one has failed.
+The best practice is to use :class:`eleve.MemoryStorage` which is an alias to the C++ one that provides a fail back to the full-Python one if compilation of C++ one has failed.

 .. note:: If you want to import and use explicitely Python or C++ memory storage,